Section 4: Protests

 Check Resolution Division

 |Or Fax it to:

 How To Notify Fiscal Service That Reclamation Notice Is Not Your Item

 Send an e-mail to: NPRCReclamation@fiscal.treasury.gov informing Fiscal Service that your bank did not present the check for payment.

 Fiscal Service Response

-The reclamation will be abandoned and a disregard notice will be sent to the financial institution.
+If the protest was substantiated and the reclamation was not paid, then the reclamation will be abandoned, and a disregard notice will be sent to the financial institution.

-A denial letter will be sent to the financial institution.
-The financial institution will remain liable for the reclamation principal, interest, penalty, and administrative fees.
+If the protest was not substantiated and the reclamation was not paid, a denial letter will be sent to the financial institution.
+The financial institution will remain liable for the reclamation principal and any interest, penalty, and administrative fees assessed.
 The amount owed will be debited from the financial institutions Master Account five calendar days after the bank protest is denied.